splunk/public-o11y-docs/admin/authentication/SSO/sso-ADSF.rst

 .. _sso-adfs:

 *********************************************************************
-Configure a Microsoft Entra ID (formerly ADFS)  SSO integration
+Configure a ADFS SSO integration
 *********************************************************************

 .. meta::
-   :description: Configure the Microsoft Entra ID (formerly Azure Active Directory) Federation Services (ADFS) SSO integration to let your users log in to Observability Cloud using your Microsoft ADFS portal.
+   :description: Configure the Active Directory Federation Services (ADFS) SSO integration to let your users log in to Observability Cloud using your Microsoft ADFS portal.

-The Microsoft Entra ID (formerly Azure Active Directory) Federation Services (ADFS) SSO integration lets your users log in to Observability Cloud using your Microsoft ADFS portal.
+The Azure Active Directory Federation Services (ADFS) SSO integration lets your users log in to Observability Cloud using your Microsoft ADFS portal.

-Before you begin configuring the Microsoft Entra ID Federation Services (ADFS) integration, ensure you have completed the steps in :ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.
+Before you begin configuring the ADFS integration, ensure you have completed the steps in :ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.

 This integration is only available for Microsoft Entra ID with ADFS.
 In addition, you need to have the following fields in your ADFS configuration: